Sengolda/Cool-Tech/README.md

 # Cool-Tech

-### Cool-Tech is an open source code made in discord.py and is open sourced (any one can use the code), more info can be found in thew LICENSE file
+### Cool-Tech is an open source code made in discord.py and is open sourced (any one can use the code), more info can be found in the LICENSE file

 #  found a bug